Ahmedkhnunar/Translation-Management-API/README.md

+It seems like there's an extra backtick (\`) at the end of the file, which is causing the formatting issue.
+To fix that, simply remove the backtick at the end of your file (after the last "Contact" section).

+Here’s the corrected version without the extra backtick:

+---

 # Translation Management API

 A Laravel-based API for managing multi-language translations with token authentication and advanced features like tag filtering and JSON export.